The Post Office Girl: Reception

 Lorna Bradbury of The Daily Telegraph wrote in 2009: "The Post Office Girl is a fine novel – and an excellent place to start if you are new to this great Austrian novelist.
 It is a powerful social history, describing in moving detail the social impact of the First World War, and the extreme poverty in which so many people were forced to live. ...
 Zweig succeeded in taking the most complex concepts of psychoanalysis and bringing them vividly to life."
 John Banville reviewed the book in The Guardian: "The Post Office Girl is fierce, sad, moving and, ultimately, frightening.
 True, it is over-written – Simenon would have done it better, in half the space – but it is also hypnotic in its downward spiral into tragedy."
+Ursula K. Le Guin, in Literary Review, called it a "beautiful, risk-taking novel."There is nothing dated about it.
+It strikes no self-conscious poses; the language is straightforward, precise, delicate, and powerful.
+The flow of the story, now lingering, now fast and lively, is under perfect control...The moral desolation of the novel is unsparing, accurate, and absolute.
+It is far beyond cynicism.
+It is as irrational and unanswerable as Dostoyevsky.Jay Nordlinger wrote that the book is brilliant, or suffused with brilliance...
+Zweig’s writing is raw and refined at the same time.
+However elegant, it is honest and penetrating.
+He is a master of description — physical and mental...
+What a mind, Zweig’s.
+What a book, flawed and truncated as it may be.

 In popular culture

 Wes Anderson based The Grand Budapest Hotel on The Post Office Girl and Beware of Pity.